paucablop/chemotools/docs/source/methods/inspector.rst

 Inspector
 =========
-Interactively explore and diagnose your PCA and PLS models with the inspector module.
+Interactively explore and diagnose your PCA and PLS models or preprocessing pipeline with the inspector module.
 Inspectors provide a unified interface for creating comprehensive diagnostic visualizations, including scores plots, loadings, explained variance, outlier detection, and regression diagnostics.

 .. note::